MartinIngesen/MSOLSpray/README.md

   -P FILE, --passwords FILE
                         File containing passwords, one per line.
   -o OUTFILE, --out OUTFILE
-                        A file to output valid results to. (default: valid_creds.txt) --url URL             The URL to spray against (default: https://login.microsoft.com).
-Potentially useful if pointing at an API Gateway URL generated with something like
+                        A file to output valid results to (default: valid_creds.txt).
+  --url [URL ...]
+The URL(s) to spray against (default: https://login.microsoft.com).
+Potentially useful if pointing at an API Gateway URL generated
-                        FireProx to randomize the IP address you are authenticating from.
+                        with something like FireProx to randomize the IP address you are authenticating from.
   -f, --force           Forces the spray to continue and not stop when multiple account lockouts are detected.
-  --shuffle             Shuffle user list
+  --shuffle             Shuffle user list.
+  -a {0,1,2}, --auto-remove {0,1,2}
+                        Auto remove accounts from next iterations (0: valid credentials (default), 1: previous + nonexistent/disabled, 2: previous +
+                        locked).
+  --notify NOTIFY       Slack webhook for sending notifications about results (default: None).
+  --notify-actions NOTIFY_ACTIONS
-  --slack SLACK         Slack webhook for sending notifications (default: None) -s SLEEP, --sleep SLEEP
+                        Slack webhook for sending notifications about needed actions (default: same as --notify).
+  -s SLEEP, --sleep SLEEP
-                        Sleep this many seconds between tries (default: 0) --pause PAUSE         Pause (in minutes) between each iteration (default: 15) -l PERCENT, --max-lockout PERCENT
+                        Sleep this many seconds between tries (default: 0).
+  --pause PAUSE         Pause (in minutes) between each iteration (default: 15).
+  -j JITTER, --jitter JITTER
+                        Maximum of additional delay given in percentage over base delay (default: 0).
+  -l PERCENT, --max-lockout PERCENT
-                        Maximum lockouts (in percent) to be observed before ask to abort execution. (default: 10) -v, --verbose         Prints usernames that could exist in case of invalid password
+                        Maximum lockouts (in percent) to be observed before ask to abort execution. (default: 10).
+  -H HEADERS, --header HEADERS
+                        Extra header to include in the request (can be used multiple times).
+  -A NAME, --user-agent NAME
+                        Send User-Agent NAME to server.
+  --rua                 Send random User-Agent in each request.
+  -v, --verbose         Prints usernames that could exist in case of invalid password.

 EXAMPLE USAGE:
 This command will use the provided userlist and attempt to authenticate to each account with a password of Winter2020.